httptoolkit/frida-interception-and-unpinning/README.md

     * `android-disable-flutter-certificate-pinning.js`

         Ensures that Flutter-based applications (which generally ignore the system certificate configuration) trust your CA certificate, even in most cases of explicit certificate pinning.
+This script remains experimental for now.

 * `ios/`